jimi121/SQL-PROJECTS/README.md

 # SQL-PROJECTS
-This repository contain all my SQL project for data analysis
+This repository contain all my SQL projects for data analysis